Research article 17 Dec 2020

 Short summary

-We use a new satellite dataset to study the spatiotemporal evolution of surface melting over Greenland at the enhanced resolution of 3.125 km.
-Using meteorological data and the regional climate model MAR, we found that a dynamic algorithm can best detect surface melting.
-We found that the melting season is elongating, the melt extent is increasing and that the high-resolution data better describes the spatiotemporal evolution of the melting season, crucial to improve estimates of sea level rise.
+We use a new satellite dataset to study the spatiotemporal evolution of surface melting over Greenland at an enhanced resolution of 3.125 km.
+Using meteorological data and the MAR model, we observe that a dynamic algorithm can best detect surface melting.
+We found that the melting season is elongating, the melt extent is increasing and that high-resolution data better describe the spatiotemporal evolution of the melting season, which is crucial to improve estimates of sea level rise.

 Alice Crespi, Michele Brunetti, Maurizio Maugeri, Roberto Ranzi, and Massimo Tomirotti